 Healthy and Sustainable Living

-Healthy and Sustainable Living focusses on reducing disparities in health, promoting self-management and realising an energy-neutral, circular and accessible city.
+Healthy and Sustainable Living focuses on reducing disparities in health, promoting self-management and realising an energy-neutral, circular and accessible city.
 As we adapt to the consequences of climate change and work towards cleaner air and a greener environment, we can observe a growing overlap between issues of public health and sustainability.

 Contributing to a healthy, sustainable city